-Annual consumption is the annual electricity consumption of the household (kWh).
+Annual electricity consumption is the annual electricity consumption of the household (kWh).
 A user can use the previous year's bills or obtain consumption data from the user's online account for the electricity provider.
+If the user does not provide a value, annual electricity consumption will be set equal to the annual electricity production from the solar PV system.